Mario-Duarte/HTML5-Banner-Builder-Tool/readme.md

 From junior to the more experience developer, any one can take advantage and use this simple framework.

+***Important!*** V.3 is not backwards compatible, if you just upgraded it will require some changes in the structure of your folder, see bellow for the new folder structure.

 ---

 ## Dependencies